 Is it any good?

-Wadjda is the first Saudi Arabian-produced film ever to be directed by a woman, Haifaa Al-Mansour, and it's a triumph of nuance and substance.
+The first Saudi Arabian-produced film ever to be directed by a woman, Haifaa Al-Mansour, is a triumph of nuance and substance.
 Enterprising young Wadjda -- with her love of Western radio, quirky Chucks with purple laces, and singular decision to beat Abdullah in a bike race -- is a study in everyday female empowerment.
 When her mother informs her that her father's family tree can never include her, because it only features men's names, she boldly writes "Wadjda" on a sticky note and tacks it on to the painting.
 The moment is both touching and a loaded statement -- her father's "glorious" legacy will never claim her.

 Wadjda knows what her future holds.
 She must marry (one of her more pious classmates is already a wife) and bear her husband's sons -- something that her own beautiful mother was unable to do.
 But that's another story, because Wadjda is about independent thinking, overcoming odds, and unconditional friendship.
 Abdullah and Wadjda don't create a fictional world like Terabithia, but in their own way, they talk and play and compete like equals -- something just as secret and magical (and dangerous), given their homeland.